SamuelSwartzberg/flashcardifying_text_temp/inf.md

 # Misc/no place yet

-most languages allow an arbitrary amount of spaces and tabs as indentation, YAML however only allows spaces
+most languages allow an arbitrary amount of spaces and tabs as indentation, YAML however only allows spaces hot whatever|doing whatever while the system is still running cold whatever|doing whatever while the system is not running hot swapping may be of components, or of software

 ## Indexing